pythonnz/rules/bylaws/bank.md

   any mandate changes and revocation of previously assigned access.

-- For the purpose of online credit/debit card payments – which require a bank account with a single signatory – a separate bank account can be operated by the treasurer alone.
+- For the purpose of online credit/debit card payments – which require a bank account with a single signatory – a separate bank account is operated by the treasurer alone.
   This account shall only be used for the purpose of making specific payments via credit/debit card, and only receives the required funds from the jointly operated bank accounts when necessary.